sarthakkurothe/sarthakkurothe/README.md

 -  🌱 I’m currently learning more in React as a Framework.
 I have engaged myself in projects in the domain of MERN Stack.
 You can find my work [here](https://github.com/sarthakkurothe?tab=repositories).

--  💬 Ask me about Firebase, C++, Javascript,, HTML, CSS OOSP, DBMS , OS, Data Structures & Algorithms.
+-  💬 Ask me about React, Next, Firebase, C++, Javascript,, HTML, CSS OOSP, DBMS , OS, Data Structures & Algorithms.

 -  😄 Pronouns: He/His